flutter/flutter/docs/contributing/testing/Writing-a-golden-file-test-for-package-flutter.md

   );
 ```

-The argument to `matchesGoldenFile` is the filename for the screen shot.
+The argument to `matchesGoldenFile` is the filename for the screenshot.
 The part up to the first dot should exactly match the test filename (e.g. if your test is `widgets/foo_bar_test.dart`, use `foo_bar`).
 The `subtest` part should be unique to this `testWidgets` entry, and the part after that should be unique within the `testWidgets` entry.
-This allows each file to have multiple `testWidgets` tests each with their own namespace for the images, and then allows for disambiguation within each test in case there are multiple screen shots per test.
+This allows each file to have multiple `testWidgets` tests each with their own namespace for the images, and then allows for disambiguation within each test in case there are multiple screenshots per test.

-Golden tests may be executed locally on Linux, MacOS, and Windows platforms.
+Golden tests may be executed locally on Linux, macOS, and Windows platforms.
 All reference images can be found at [Flutter Gold baselines](https://flutter-gold.skia.org/list?fdiffmax=-1&fref=false&frgbamax=255&frgbamin=0&head=true&include=false&limit=50&master=false&match=name&metric=combined&neg=false&new_clstore=true&offset=0&pos=true&query=source_type%3Dflutter&sort=desc&unt=true).
 Some tests may have multiple golden masters for a given test, to account for rendering differences across platforms.
 The parameter set for each image is listed in each image digest to differentiate renderings.

 Once you have written your test, run `flutter test --update-goldens test/foo/bar_test.dart` in the `flutter` package directory (where the filename is the relative path to your new test).
 This will update the images in `bin/cache/pkg/skia_goldens/packages/flutter/test/`; the directories below that will match the hierarchy of the directories in the `test` directory of the `flutter` package.
 Verify that the images are what you expect; update your test and repeat this step until you are happy with the image.